 If you prefer a gnarly mountain bike trail to a smoothly surfaced route then head for Ashton Court and Leigh Woods – they are hugely popular with the MTB crowd and are only minutes away from the city centre.

-You can hire mountain bikes from Pedal Progression in Ashton Court.
+You can hire mountain bikes or join a coaching session with Pedal Progression in Ashton Court.

 Cycle hire and tours